iamprim0rdial/cyber-security-notes/Linux.md

 renice - cmd is used to change the priority of running process .

-— renice +15 -p 1163 [ -p is for process id flag 1163 is pid for GID -g and for UID -u ]
+`renice +15 -p 1163 ` [ -p is for process id flag 1163 is pid for GID -g and for UID -u ]

 ---